Welcome to Cyber U: Raytheon Joins with Colleges to Train the Next Generation of Net Ninjas

 “The current field is very much one that favors the attackers,” Chang said.
 “Something bad happens and then you have to react.
 We have to work to get ahead of that problem.”

 The program is part of a decade of collaboration with SMU.
 Fifty-nine Raytheon employees have graduated from the school’s Master of Security Engineering program since it began in 2005.

-Many Raytheon employees also mentor students who compete in the Raytheon National Collegiate Cyber Defense Competition.
+Many Raytheon employees also mentor students who compete in the National Collegiate Cyber Defense Competition (NCCDC), presented by Raytheon.
 The competition's 2014 national finals were held April 25-27 in San Antonio, Texas.

 “This competition is a way to identify talent,” said Paul Krier, a Raytheon employee who helped mentor the SMU team.
 “You see students who are interested in cybersecurity and have dedicated themselves to learning about it.”